Legion-Team/legion-protocol-contracts/README.md

 1. **Active Sale Period**: The actual sale stage where investors pledge capital.
 2. **Refund Period**: This stage is required by the MiCA regulation, where users can receive a refund if they decide.
 After the refund period is over, Legion publishes the results from the sale.
 Projects provide the allocated tokens and withdraw the raised capital from the sale.
-3. **Lockup Period**: This stage complies with Regulation S. The lockup period starts immediately after a sale ends.
-Once it is over, investors are allowed to withdraw their allocations into a vesting schedule contract.
+5. **Claim Period**: The claim period starts after the refund period ends and tokens are supplied to the contract.
+I dnvestors are allowed to withdraw their allocations into a vesting schedule contract.

 #### Key Functions: